emmanuelfwerr/ComputerVision/README.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/emmanuelfwerr/Computer-Vision/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+## Editing

+You can use the [editor on GitHub](https://github.com/emmanuelfwerr/Computer-Vision/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Support or Contact